-When you gather data about your monited resources you are creating snapshots. snapshots are actual represantation of monitored resource in json format.
-These snapshots are kept in a database over time so you can track the changes if anything happens.
+When you gather data about your monitored resources you are creating snapshots. snapshots are actual represantation of monitored resource in json format.
+These snapshots are kept in a file system or database over time so you can track the changes if anything happens.
 You then run tests on those snapshots to validate that your infrastructure (but also files) are still healthy.

 Tests, rules & reports

 Prancer uses tests to validate your infrastructure.
-A test uses a snapshot configuration to figure out what to run the tests over.
-It is when you run tests that you gather snapshots.
+A test uses a snapshot configuration to figure out what to run the tests over. a test file contains various test cases to run against the monitored resources.